 It makes sense to want to use assessments to hire these critical, people-centric roles.
-After all, we’ve seen some pretty remarkable results when assessments are used in the hiring process – like one digital media company who found that sales reps who passed the assessments generated 7x more revenue than those who didn’t.
+After all, we’ve seen some pretty remarkable results when assessments are used in the hiring process – like one digital media company that found that sales reps who passed the assessments generated 7x more revenue than those who didn’t.

 Software companies tend to be data-driven, and when it comes to hiring salespeople, you can immediately see your hiring results playing out in the revenue numbers.
 This can be extremely gratifying from an ROI standpoint.
-However, assessments shouldn’t be reserved to just your sales candidates simply because the ROI is more obvious.
+However, assessments shouldn’t be reserved for just your sales candidates simply because the ROI is more obvious.

 Revenue is just one of many success metrics you can achieve from making better hiring decisions.
-For example, assessments can help software companies improve retention, improve performance and productivity, and improve general quality of hire, leading to higher customer satisfaction with your product and services.
+For example, assessments can help software companies improve retention, improve performance and productivity, and improve the general quality of hire, leading to higher customer satisfaction with your product and services.